Anish528/Anish528/README.md

 - 🔭 I’m currently working on improving my coding skills
 - 🌱 I’m currently learning more ways to contribute and help the open source communities
-- 🤔 I’m looking for help to collaborate with communities
+- 🤔 I’m looking for help to collaborate with communities.